JoeyStanley/real/resources.md

 ### General Statistics Knowledge

+* The book [Modern Dive: An Introduction to Statistical and Data Sciences via R](https://moderndive.com) by Chester Ismay and Albert Y. Kim is a free eBook available that teachest the basics of R and statistics.
+See [Andrew Heiss's post](https://www.andrewheiss.com/blog/2018/12/05/test-any-hypothesis/) about this book for more information.

 * The American Statistical Association, which is essentially the statistics equivalent in scope and prestige as the the Linguistic Society of America, put out a [statement on *p*-values](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108#.WzA-Wi2ZPOR).
 It is brief and written in accessible language and in my opinoin should be required reading if you ever use or interpret *p*-values in your research.

 * *[Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing](https://www.autodeskresearch.com/publications/samestats)* by Justin Matejka and George Fitzmaurice.
 This went viral in some circles and shows that you can get the exact same summary statistics with wildly different distributions.
 Very cool.